 So – as my eldest child prepares to leave and I prepare to let him go, I’m turning to my current favourite quote from Winnie the Pooh because it makes me feel better

-Illustrating my favourite children’s book quote using Heinz Alphabetti seems particularly apt since my older children spent quite some time spelling words out using them when they were small.
+Illustrating my favourite children’s book quote using Alphabetti Spaghetti seems particularly apt since my older children spent quite some time spelling words out using them when they were small.
 Bonus Boy has been rather limited by spaghetti hoops which don’t really go much beyond ‘O’ and ‘OOO’ and extra Os after that is just getting silly, frankly.
 I will still offer hoops though, probably on days when we need to get somewhere for a certain time but maybe, just maybe, I’ll cook up the alphabet again soon, just for old time’s sake.

 For Winnie the Pooh activity ideas look here, for a lovely post about sharing the Pooh stories with children look here – I seem to write about Winnie quite frequently!